 - Read the electric meter outside of your home.
 It records your usage.

-I have located a list of solar energy companies.
-This list tells you the name of the companies, as well as where they are located in order to save you a little trouble searching.
 If you’re not ready to take the full plunge, no worries!
 There are plenty of solar-powered devices such as refrigerators, hot water tanks, and much more.
 You can even start small and look into some solar charges for devices like phones and tablets.
 It all starts somewhere, no matter how small!